Define relationships in data models (Beta)

 3. Select Data model ERD () to open the entity relationship diagram (ERD) view.

-4. In the Data model ERD view, locate the source element for the relationship on the canvas, then select + (Add) > Add relationship….
+4. In the Data model ERD view, select the source element for the relationship on the canvas.

 Entity relationship diagram with one Trip element and one Stations element.
-An element overview provides details about relationships and metrics on the element, and a details pane includes information about the connection, materialization status, and downstream elements.
+A modeling overview provides options to add relationships, metrics, and column security to the element, and a details pane includes information about the connection, materialization status, and downstream elements.

 Relationship modal, showing target element with join keys of Start station Id from the Trip table and Id from the Stations table, a name of Start Station details, and an empty description.

-For details about using related columns in a workbook, see Use related columns in a workbook (Beta).
+For details about using related columns in a workbook, see Use related columns in a workbook.

 Example relationship